0xmupa/0xmupa.github.io/_posts/2024-07-10-glpi-file-upload.md

 ![](/assets/images/glpi_file_upload/image7.png)

-So I immediately went to intercept the request that was made to the server when we add a file.
+So I immediately intercepted the request made to the server when we tried to upload a file.

 ![](/assets/images/glpi_file_upload/image8.png)